2023 Most Popular Chemical Engineering Bachelor's Degree Schools in Missouri

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $340.

-Out of the 3 schools in Missouri that were part of this year’s ranking, Washington University in St Louis landed the # 2 spot on the list.
-WUSTL is a fairly large private not-for-profit school located in the suburb of Saint Louis.
+A rank of #2 on this year’s list means Washington University in St Louis is a great place for chemical engineering students working on their bachelor’s degree.
+WUSTL is a large private not-for-profit school located in the large suburb of Saint Louis.

 Women make up 46% of the chem eng majors at the school.